nautobot/nautobot-app-device-lifecycle-mgmt/README.md

 ## Screenshots

-### EoX List View
+### HardwareLCM List View

-You can view the list of EoX notices as well as filter the table.
+You can view the list of Hardware/Software notices as well as filter the table.

 ![](docs/images/eox_notice_list_view.png)

 > The device count is provided in the list view.

-### EoX Detail View
+### Hardware Notice Detail View

-You can also click an EoX Notice and see the detail view.
+You can also click a Hardware/Software Notice and see the detail view.
 This view provides links to the devices that are part affected by this EoX notice due to their device type.

 ![](docs/images/eox_notice_detail_view.png)

 ### Device View

-You can also view the associated EoX notice from the device.
+You can also view the associated Hardware notice from the device.
 If the device is end of life or end of supoort the notice will be red.

 ![](docs/images/eox_notice_device_view.png)